smart-data-models/dataModel.UrbanMobility/TransitManagement/doc/spec_ZH.md

   description: A public transit system Data Model
   properties:
     acAvailable:
-      description: Describes the presence of air conditioning option in the vehicle corresponding to this observation.
+      description: Describes the presence of air conditioning option in the vehicle corresponding to this observation
       type: string
       x-ngsi:
         type: Property
     ac_available:
-      description: Describes the presence of air conditioning option in the vehicle corresponding to this observation.
+      description: Describes the presence of air conditioning option in the vehicle corresponding to this observation
       type: string
       x-ngsi:
         type: Property
     actual_trip_end_time:
-      description: This field specifies the time at which service or trip corresponding to this observation is scheduled to end.
+      description: This field specifies the time at which service or trip corresponding to this observation is scheduled to end
       format: date-time
       type: string
       x-ngsi: